 Treat your cat for life – not just for Christmas

-Treat or not to treat?
+To treat or not to treat?

-Some table scraps are even toxic to cats
+Some foods can be toxic to cats

 The right nutrition in the right amount